-The Africa-China Reporting Project (ACRP), hosted at the Centre for Journalism at the University of the Witwatersrand (Wits) in Johannesburg, aims to improve the quality of reporting on Africa-China issues by providing facilitation and capacity building for journalists via reporting grants, workshops and other opportunities.
+The Africa-China Reporting Project (ACRP), hosted at the Wits Centre for Journalism of the University of the Witwatersrand, Johannesburg, aims to improve the quality of reporting on African and Africa-China issues by providing facilitation and capacity building for journalists via reporting grants, skills training workshops and other opportunities.
 The ACRP facilitates journalists to investigate complex dynamics and uncover untold stories, with an emphasis on on-the-ground impact and perspectives to illustrate how the lives of the people of Africa are changing amid the comprehensive phenomenon of Africa-China interactions.

-Visit the Grants page for guidelines on how to apply for reporting grants, or see Opportunities to keep up to date with all the ACRP’s new opportunities for journalists such a workshops and calls for applications.
+Visit the How to apply for a grant page for guidelines on how to apply for reporting grants, or see Opportunities for journalists to keep up to date with all the ACRP’s new opportunities for journalists such as workshops and calls for applications.
 See Investigations for the latest Africa-China journalism supported by the ACRP.

-The ACRP’s online training and dissemination partner is the China Africa Project (CAP), a multimedia resource dedicated to exploring every aspect of China’s growing engagement with Africa.
+The ACRP’s online training and dissemination partner is the China Global South Project (CGSP) Co-founded by Eric Olander and Cobus van Staden.
+The CGSP is a multimedia resource dedicated to exploring every aspect of China’s growing engagement with Africa and the Global South.

 The ACRP logo is based on the Chinese character 人 (rén), meaning people, person or humanity; while the patterning seen on the rén character is based on the Owo Foro Adobe, an Andinkra symbol from West Africa showing a snake climbing a raffia (palm) tree, which is native to West Africa and Madagascar.
 The Owo Foro Adobe signifies steadfastness, prudence, diligence and valour, as it is difficult for the snake to climb the tree and it has to be persistent to succeed.